-This Is The Final Lamborghini Aventador
+This is the final Lamborghini Aventador

-On paper, the Aventador is a bit of a dinosaur with its big naturally-aspirated V12 and single clutch gearbox.
+On paper, the Aventador is a bit of a dinosaur with its hulking naturally-aspirated V12 and single clutch gearbox.
 While every other manufacturer has been downsizing, turbocharging, and electrifying, Lamborghini has stuck true to what it knows - big, brash, and loud V12 supercars.

-The mad Italians from Sant’Agata gave us what is deemed to be the first supercar with the Miura back in the ‘60s, that was then followed up by the ultimate poster car in the Countach, a car that was sold in different iterations for over fifteen years.
+The flamboyant Italians from Sant’Agata gave us what is deemed to be the first supercar with the Miura back in the ‘60s, which was then followed up by the ultimate poster car in the Countach, a car that was sold in different iterations for over fifteen years.
 The Diablo learned from its predecessors and took the game further in a patchy time for the company with ownership changes providing a variety of different models that stayed on sale for eleven years.

 There have been countless different versions of the Aventador, with power ranging from 690hp all the way to 770hp in the very latest one pictured here.
 It’s called the Ultimae and it’s intended to be the final Aventador available to buy, so Lamborghini wanted it to be a compilation of its greatest hits.

 It’s the most powerful Aventador to date, with the same power-to-weight ratio as the SVJ despite the Ultimae having slightly more power.
 One thing it doesn’t take from the SVJ is the huge rear wing, to make it slightly more elegant and subtle (if that’s possible).
 Also, four-wheel steering is lifted from the Aventador S.